Walks from Newton Abbot

 Set out on beautiful walks directly from Newton Abbot Station.

-Newton Abbot Station to Torquay Station
+Newton Abbot to Torquay

 A route that snakes through the countryside largely following the John Musgrave Heritage Trail, on footpaths, bridleways, country lanes and pavements through woodland and fields and a geopark.
 Generally good paths that probably don't get too muddy in winter; some quiet road sections and one big hill out of Coffinswell with great views.
 Mostly follows the well-signposted John Musgrave Heritage Trail.
 Half-hourly trains at both ends.
 Kingskerswell makes a good halfway break with refreshments, toilets and a bus link.